 Did you know…?

 8.)
-They are herbivores (eat plant matter) that eat fruits (preferably unripe), flowers, twigs, bark, and soil.
+They are herbivores (eat plant matter) that eat fruits (preferably unripe), flowers, twigs, bark, and even soil.
+It is suspected that soil is consumed in order to gain sodium and minerals.
 The mantled guereza has even taken to eating concrete on occasions!